scottisyoung/Daily-Notes/JavaScript/JavaScriptNotes.md

 *   Multiply:  *
 *   Divide: /

+*   _String Interpolation or String Concatination_:  String interpolation is inserting the data saved from a           variable into a string.
+String Concatination is the addition of multiple strings.
+This can be done with the        addition operator.
+Example: <p></p>

+            let favoriteAnimal = "Watson";

+            console.log("My favorite animal is a " + favoriteAnimal + "!!!")

+            The Result is:   My favorite animal is a Watson!!!

+*   We can also insert varibles into strings by using other methods.
+Examples below: <p></p>
+        1. Instead of using quotes, you can use backticks  ``. `Watson` <p></p>
+        2. You can wrap your variable with ${myVariable}, followed by a sentence.
+No + is necessary.

+                Example:

+                let myPet = 'watson';
+                console.log(`I own a pet ${myPet}.`)    Output: I own a pet watson.

 ### <span style="color: red;">Properties</span>

 *   When you introduce a new piece of data into a JS program, the browsers saves it as an instance of the data         type.